Higher order derivatives of the adjugate matrix and the Jordan form: Higer order derivatives of the adjugate matrix

 \end{theorem} \begin{proof} We know that

 and therefore,

 Since $B(z) = \mbox{Adj}(z-A)$, each one of its entries is a cofactor of $z-A$ and hence $B(z)$ is an analytic function (see also \eqref{PV1aroundzero}).
-Then, applying the Cauchy formula to $B(z)$ and the Theorem \ref{Theo:CauchyProjection} to the right hand side, we get
+Then, applying the Cauchy formula to the left-hand side of \eqref{eq:AuxiliarProofDerivativesB} and the Theorem \ref{Theo:CauchyProjection} to the right hand side, we get equations \eqref{The:BzeqPbefore} and \eqref{The:BzeqP}. \end{proof} Note that in the previous theorem, if $n_i = 1$, then there is no integer $s$, such that $0 \leq s < n_i-1$ and the equation \eqref{The:BzeqPbefore} cannot be applied.
+However, equation \eqref{The:BzeqP} is still valid.
+Furthermore, the reason why equation \eqref{The:BzeqP} is not a particular case of the former is that it does not make sense when $N_i = 0$ and $s = n_i-1$.\\